barehera/reactnative-usecase/README.md

 ## Requirements:

-- React Native with Typescript
+- Expo and Expo Router with Typescript
 - Multi-select implementation according to the design
 - Query entered in the input field is queried with the API and listed in the popup content
 - Each character in the listed results should show the character image, name, and number of episodes they played in